veandco/go-sdl2/README.md

 UPDATE: Recent update added a call queue system where you can put thread-sensitive code and have it called synchronously on the same OS thread.
 See the `render_queue` or `render_goroutines` examples to see how it works.

 __Why can't SDL_mixer seem to play MP3 audio file?__
 Your installed SDL_mixer probably doesn't support MP3 file.

+On __Mac OS X__, this is easy to correct.
+First remove the faulty mixer: `brew remove sdl2_mixer`, then reinstall it with the MP3 option: `brew install sdl2_mixer --with-flac --with-fluid-synth --with-libmikmod --with-libmodplug --with-smpeg2`.
+If necessary, check which options you can enable with `brew info sdl2_mixer`.

-You will need to compile smpeg and SDL_mixer from source with the MP3 option enabled.
+On __Other Operating Systems__, you will need to compile smpeg and SDL_mixer from source with the MP3 option enabled.
 You can find smpeg in the `external` directory of SDL_mixer.
 Refer to issue [#148](https://github.com/veandco/go-sdl2/issues/148) for instructions.

 __Does go-sdl2 support compiling on mobile platforms like Android and iOS?__
 For Android, see https://github.com/gen2brain/go-sdl2-android-example.